Part 2: Board and other payments to your SDA Provider

 Yes, but this is based on the DSP and CRA, which are updated every 6 months (in March and September each year).

-In the Northern Territory, your landlord needs to let you know 30 days before they plan to increase your rent.
-Everywhere else in Australia, your landlord needs to let you know 60 days before.
+In the Northern Territory, your landlord needs to let you know at least 30 days before they plan to put up your rent.
+In New South Wales, Queensland, South Australia, Tasmania, Western Australia and the ACT, your landlord needs to let you know at least 60 days before your rent goes up.
+In Victoria, your landlord must know let you know at least 90 days before your rent goes up.
 This includes SDA providers.

 Can I choose to pay more than the maximum rent to my SDA landlord?